 - You control the pace early on.
 You can accept, reject, or counter any offer made.

 At LJBLegal, we start working the moment you call.
-We collect medical records, gather surveillance footage, speak with witnesses, and prepare for the negotiations.
+We collect medical records, gather surveillance footage, speak with witnesses, and prepare for negotiations.
 Filing your claim early is critical, even though you may have more time to file a lawsuit.
 Some insurance policies require you to report the accident or file a claim with your own insurer in as little as 30 days.
 It’s best to notify your insurance company within 24 hours if you can.
 This helps protect your rights and avoids delays.

 If you do not receive a fair offer from the insurance company after filing your claim, you may need to file a lawsuit.